jinyoungch/xyz/posts/thoughts/on-curiosity.md

 To brainstorm with coffee producers on ways to negotiate more equitable rates for their harvest, I traveled to Guatemala with  colleagues from the business school to host a managerial accounting and marketing [workshop](https://www.youtube.com/watch?v=41O5mTJ_tnU&t=15s).

-Shortly after, [I headed to Tanzania](https://drive.google.com/file/d/13skTHbeOnTvYvPPq2eBlGeugpEM2kCSu/view?usp=sharing) to explore the growing public/private sector investments in its emerging specialty scene; studying the country's shift from socialist cooperatives<sup>[8](https://jinyoung.xyz/thoughts/on-curiosity/#fn8)</sup> to smallholder farms and direct trade.
+Shortly after, [I headed to Tanzania](https://drive.google.com/file/d/13skTHbeOnTvYvPPq2eBlGeugpEM2kCSu/view?usp=sharing) to explore the growing public/private sector investments in its emerging specialty scene; studying the country's shift from socialist cooperatives<sup><a class="footnote-body" target="_self" href="#fnref8" id="fnref8">[8]</a></sup> to smallholder farms and direct trade.

 Here are some [photos](https://photos.app.goo.gl/phhvnWo5731pDw8J9) from those trips.